Updated on May 29, 2021

 In 1916, Columbus did receive some notoriety that lives on today.

 It was here that Mexican folk hero Pancho Villa led his soldiers across the border and attacked the U.S. Calvary Regiment at their living quarters.
-Villa organized the attack because his 500-person squadron needed food, water and horses.
+Villa organized the assault because his 500-person squadron needed food, water and horses.

 The battle remains the only ground invasion of the United States since the War of 1812.